 In consecutive games, the Cardinals had scored 19 total runs _ and lost each by a run in extra innings.

 Because of the rain delay and extra inning in the opener, the second game of the doubleheader didn’t begin until after 6 p.m.
-The Cardinals and the umpires mistakenly thought a NL rule prohibited ballpark lights from being turned on for a Sunday game beginning after 6.
+The Cardinals and umpires mistakenly thought a league rule prohibited ballpark lights from being turned on for a Sunday game beginning after 6.
 (The rule had been erased before the 1954 season.)

 Stanky disagreed, telling the Associated Press: “My pitchers have been wild and ineffective all season, not only during this game.”